 Cameron Shepherd (SquashBusters Boston) – University of Massachusetts – Amherst

 Cameron joined SquashBusters Boston in seventh grade and has been with the program for five years.
-He will be attending the University of Massachusetts – Amherst in the fall and plans to study biology and geology, with the goal of becoming a paleontologist.
+He attends the University of Massachusetts – Amherst and plans to study biology and geology, with the goal of becoming a paleontologist.
 Cameron is described by his mentors as “talented, hardworking, and considerate.”
 During his high school years, he spent a summer at Brown University studying molecular biology, participated in a month-long backpacking trip through Summer Search, and took part in a peer leadership program through the Department of Public Health.
 Cameron hasn’t missed a day at SquashBusters since his sophomore year and often spends his free time coaching and volunteering with younger students.
 “Simple things, like supplies, are a luxury my family cannot afford.
 This scholarship will help alleviate these concerns and allow me to focus on obtaining my degree,“ says Cameron.